Penis Rings for Better Erections

 - Pins and needles

-You shouldn’t wear a penis ring for longer than 30 minutes at a time – you should also make the ring is well fitted but if at any time it becomes difficult to remove you should go straight to A and E to seek medical attention.
+You shouldn’t wear a penis ring for longer than 30 minutes at a time – you should also make sure the ring is well fitted but if at any time it becomes difficult to remove you should go straight to A and E to seek medical attention.

 If it takes a long time to remove the penis ring, then you are at risk of gangrene.
 A condition where the blood supply is cut off and the tissue which makes up the penis are starved of oxygen and dies off.